mdmarufsarker/linux-cheatsheet/README.md

 - See the system monitor with root access and sorted by cpu usage and memory usage and show only the process id and the process name and show the process tree

   sudo htop -o %CPU,%MEM -p -c -t

+## Hardware Related Commands

+- See the system's hardware information

+  sudo lshw

+- See the system's hardware information in a specific format

+    sudo lshw -short

+- See the system's hardware information in a specific format and show only the network devices

+    sudo lshw -short -C network

+- See the system's hardware information in a specific format and show only the network devices and show the network devices in a tree format

+    sudo lshw -short -C network -class network -tree

+- Check the system's memory usage

+  free -h

+- Check CPU information

+  lscpu

+- Check Memory information

+  sudo dmidecode -t memory

+- Check Disk information

+  sudo dmidecode -t memory

+- Check USB information

+  lsusb

+- Check PCI information

+    lspci

+- Check Partitions

+    lsblk

+- Check Partitions with root access

+    sudo lsblk

+- Check Partitions with root access and show only the partitions

+    sudo lsblk -p

+- Check Partitions with root access and show only the partitions and show the partitions in a tree format

+    sudo lsblk -p -t

+- Mount a partition

+    sudo mount /dev/sda1 /mnt

+- Unmount a partition

+    sudo umount /dev/sda1

+- Mount a partition with root access and show only the partitions and show the partitions in a tree format

+    sudo lsblk -p -t

+- Read Write Mount a partition

+    sudo mount -o rw /dev/sda1 /mnt

 ## File / Directory Related Commands